min2ha/ukwa-site/content/target/59557/index.en.md

   "subject": "Religion/Theology"
 }

-# ABC Adfan Ban a Chwm | ABC Revitalise Hill and Valley

 Adfer Ban a Chwm (ABC) is a building preservation trust turning derelict vernacular buildings in rural Wales into affordable homes for local people.